Hurricane Milton plows across Florida, pounding cities and whipping up tornadoes. At least 4 dead

 Jackie Curnick said she wrestled with her decision to stay at home in Sarasota, just north of where the storm made landfall.
 She and her husband started packing Monday to evacuate, but they struggled to find available hotel rooms, and the few they came by were too expensive.

 With a 2-year-old son and a baby girl due Oct.
-29, Curnick said there were too many unanswered questions if they got in the car and left: where to sleep, if they’d be able to fill up their gas tank, and if they could even find a safe route out of the state.
+29, Curnick said there were too many unanswered questions if they got in the car and left: Where would they sleep?
+Would they be able to fill their gas tank?
+And could they even find a safe route out of the state?

 Video taken during the storm showed howling winds and sheets of rain lashing their glass-enclosed swimming pool as their son and dog watched.
 Trees shook violently.